 Iturbide even extends this empathy to her non-human subjects.
 In her botanical garden series, she anthropomorphizes plants recovering from various ailments, as though in intensive care.
 In one photograph, her shadow mirrors that of a palm tree, suggesting parallel lives.
 You can see the web of connection she strives to create between herself and other living creatures, says Riley.
 “Empathy isn’t something we’re endowed with, it’s work.
 It’s entering into a space of imagining that another person’s reality is real and worth discovering.”

 Photography, of course, may seem inclined toward empathy, as a co-creation between photographer and subject.
 But Riley cautions against generalizations.
-She cites a series of daguerreotypes, now in Harvard’s Peabody Museum, made of enslaved Africans in 1850 to support racist theories of white supremacy.
+She cites a series of daguerreotypes, now in Harvard’s Peabody Museum, made of enslaved Africans and African Americans in 1850 to support racist theories of white supremacy.
 The artist Carrie Mae Weems later incorporated some of these images in her series From Here I Saw What Happened and I Cried, revealing photography’s historic role in supporting stereotypes and exploitation.

 “Photography has the capacity to connect us,” Riley says, “but it also has the capacity to ‘other.’”
 That’s why photographers like Iturbide are so important, she says, they are showing us a different way to regard the medium.